nghin/vacsf.org.mm/src/_posts/articles/2017-09-21-Repentance-From-Dead-Works.md

 So out of the desire to be more thorough in laying the groundwork for this article, I continued to survey the internet for more opinions on this topic of repentance.
 The more I searched, the heavier I felt, but the peculiar thing is, in as many exhortations as I found, no one gave a clear answer as to how a Christian can achieve reproducible results in a consistent manner.
 Let's consider this quote from J. I. Packer:

-> "Repentance means turning from <strong>as much as you know</strong> of your sin to give <strong>as much as you know</strong> of yourself to <strong>as much as you know</strong> of your God, and as our knowledge grows at these three points so our practice of repentance has to be enlarged."
+> "Repentance means turning from <strong>as much as you know</strong> of your sin to give <strong>as much as you know</strong> of yourself to <strong>as much as you know</strong> of your God, and as our knowledge grows at these three points so <strong>our practice of repentance has to be enlarged</strong>."

 As much as you know?
 How much is it that I know that can bring me to a state of resolution where there can be rest to my soul?
 I hurriedly closed all the browser tabs with searches on repentance as the more I searched, the more confused I became.
 There wasn't a single thing I could count on that I could do consistently to maintain my peace with God.
 There is though one silver lining in these internet searches, I was reminded of how far I've come since I came to Christ.
 The heaviness I felt, the great burden on my back much like that which was on Christian's back in John Bunyan's Pilgrim's Progress, was reminiscent of the years before I found peace with God.
 Such longing for peace, for self acceptance, for life's meaning.
 Why are these pillars of faith making people more confused instead of pointing them to a real solution?
 Or perhaps they do not know it for themselves?